Miami White Collar Crime Attorney

 If you have been arrested or suspect that you could be under investigation for any kind of a serious financial offense, you will want to retain legal counsel as soon as possible.
 The Hoffman Firm fights to get criminal charges reduced or dismissed for clients accused of all kinds of white collar crimes in the greater Miami-Dade County area.

-Evan A. Hoffman is an experienced criminal defense attorney in Miami who aggressively defends clients in Miami, North Miami, South Miami, Miami Beach, and many other nearby areas.
-Evan Hoffman will provide an honest and thorough evaluation of your case as soon as you call (305) 249-0090 or fill out an online contact form to schedule a free, confidential consultation.
+Evan Hoffman is an experienced white collar defense attorney in Miami who aggressively defends clients in Miami, North Miami, South Miami, Miami Beach, Fort Lauderdale, and many other nearby areas.